Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 Exact Eigensolver
 ^^^^^^^^^^^^^^^^^

-Exact Eigensolver computes up to the first :math:`k` eigenvalues of a complex square matrix of dimension :math:`n \times n`, with :math:`k \leq n`.
+Exact Eigensolver computes up to the first :math:`k` eigenvalues of a complexsquare matrix of dimension :math:`n \times n`, with :math:`k \leq n`.
 It can be configured with an ``int`` parameter ``k`` indicating the number of eigenvalues to compute: